What is error “405 Method Not Allowed” and how to fix It

 The Plugins section in the WordPress dashboard, with the Deactivate button highlighted in red

 To remove a WordPress theme, navigate to Appearance Themes.
-If you are using the newest theme, change it to another one first.
+If you use the newest theme, change it to another one first.
 Then, hover over the new theme, select Theme Details, and click the Delete button.

 The Twenty Twenty-Four theme details with the Delete button highlighted in red